Wells Fargo to change U.S. money market funds

-NEW YORK, May 21 (Reuters) - Wells Fargo’s fund unit said on Thursday it will make changes to its U.S. money market funds, marking the latest fund operator to adopt moves to comply with regulatory changes for the $2.6 trillion industry.
+NEW YORK (Reuters) - Wells Fargo’s fund unit said on Thursday it will make changes to its U.S. money market funds, marking the latest fund operator to adopt moves to comply with regulatory changes for the $2.6 trillion industry.

 These changes will become effective on or before Oct.
 14, 2016, the San Francisco-based Well Fargo Advantage Funds said in a statement.